sdsu-unrc/unrc_docs/thunder/README.md

 Note especially here that the `test` partition has just the 56 compute nodes in it.
 If you are running compute intensive, or just general purpose jobs, choose the test partition for your jobs.
 The `defq` partition has *all* nodes in it, a mixture of compute, gpu and big-mem.
 If you don't know for sure how to select the kind of node you want in your submit script, ask us, or use the `test` partition only.

-More information about `squeue`, `squeue` and other SLURM commands can be obtained with the Linux `man` command, for example `man sinfo`.
+More information about `squeue`, `sinfo` and other SLURM commands can be obtained with the Linux `man` command, for example `man sinfo`.

 Other important SLURM commands are `sbatch`, to submit a SLURM job, `scancel`, and `sacct`, to see information about a job, and `srun`.